Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 This is a classical computation in hyperbolic PDEs.

 It needs to compute with large stencils, min and max functions.
-As we compute in dimension 1, the memory footprint is very low ( everything can be stored in the cache), but the access patterns to arrays are not so trivial.
+As we compute in dimension 1, the memory footprint is very low, but the access patterns to arrays are not so trivial.

 One can chose between two problems: